sigsum/sigsum/proposals/2023-10-on-spec-releases.md

 ## Managing versions

 The specification is hosted in a (shared) git-repository.
-The tag format is `<spec-namespace>-<version>`, e.g., `sigsum-logging-v1.0.0`.
-The namespace ensures that we can have several specifications in the same git-repository.
+The tag format is `<filename>-release-<version>`, e.g., `log.md-release-v1.0.0`.
+The initial prefix ensures we can have several specifications in the same git-repository.

 If a specification is released, it is always accompanied by an addition to the repository's NEWS file and sending of an email to the sigsum-general list.